JulianEducation/CommandLineBasics/shell.md

 and observe you see a page (or multiple pages) of output telling you how to use `echo`.
 You can hit `q` to exit what you see in `man`.

-## Types of Command Line Arguments
+## Even More About Command Line Arguments

 As we've mentioned, each program may take different options or arguments, and handle them as it wishes.